Ktredway0128/nft-membership/README.md

 ## DEPLOYMENT

+### STEP 1 - Generate your whitelist:

+node scripts/generate-whitelist.js

+Add your client addresses to the whitelist array in the script.
+The script logs the Merkle root and a proof for each address.
+Save the root — you will need it for deployment and the admin panel.

-### STEP 1 - Deploy the contract:
+### STEP 2 - Deploy the contract:

 npx hardhat run scripts/deploy-nft.js --network sepolia

 The deployment script deploys NftMembership with your configured name, symbol, max supply, mint prices, base URI, and initial Merkle root.

-### STEP 2 - Set the Merkle root:
+### STEP 3 - Set the Merkle root:

 Before opening the whitelist phase generate your Merkle tree from the whitelist addresses and call setMerkleRoot with the root hash.
+If using the dashboard this is handled automatically from the whitelist.json file in the frontend.

-### STEP 3 - Open whitelist minting:
+### STEP 4 - Open whitelist minting:

 Call advancePhase to move from Paused to Whitelist.
-Whitelisted addresses can now mint using their Merkle proof at the whitelist price.
+Whitelisted addresses can now mint at the whitelist price.

-### STEP 4 - Open public minting:
+### STEP 5 - Open public minting:

 Call advancePhase again to move from Whitelist to Public.
 Any address can now mint at the public price until max supply is reached.

-### STEP 5 - Withdraw collected ETH:
+### STEP 6 - Withdraw collected ETH:

 Call withdraw with the recipient address to collect all ETH from mints.